metin/ProAngularJS-Repo/README.md

 099-promises-chaining: Illustrates how promises can be chained together.
 In the example, chaining is used to format the contents that will be used in the outcome binding.

 100-promises-grouping: Illustrates how to use the $q.all to group promises.
 In the example, grouping is used to wait for the use to click on both groups of buttons before a result is bound in the outcome.

+101-services-rest-no-connection: The scaffolding for the REST service chapter.
+This example includes all the logic needed to perform local CRUD operation on products, but do not include any connection to the backend.

+102-services-rest-http: Illustrates how to communicate with a RESTful backend using the $http service.
+Note that this project requires that backend-app is running on port 9000.
+See backend-app README.md for more details, but you can start it by typing `mvn spring-boot:run` in your shell.

+103-services-rest-http-caveat: Illustrates why it is not recommended to use $http service for interacting with RESTful backends.
+In the example, a button is added on the table view to increment the price of the product (this is handled by a new directive increment).
+As this directive is not linked to the $http service, no update is notified to the backend and therefore, if you reload the application, the update in the price will be lost.